onlinesellsky-tech/OMelhorSite/replit.md

-# Livroteca Landing Page
+# Mentalidade Elite Landing Page

 ## Overview

-Livroteca is a high-conversion landing page designed to sell a digital collection of +35 best-selling ebooks and an optional VIP package with +20 audiobooks and a planner.
+Mentalidade Elite is a high-conversion landing page designed to sell a digital collection of +35 best-selling ebooks and an optional VIP package with +20 audiobooks and a planner.
 The project is built as a modern React-based landing page with a focus on conversion optimization, featuring clean design principles, strategic color usage, and smooth scroll animations to create a premium user experience.

 The application targets individuals seeking personal and professional development through curated content from world-renowned authors covering topics like finance, productivity, habits, and business strategy.
 The pricing strategy includes a primary offer at R$10 for ebooks and an upsell VIP package at R$17 for the complete experience.